General

 What is the Creative Projects Fund?

-What is the difference between Creative Projects Fund and Creators Fund?
+What is the difference between Projects and Uncovering Talent?

-What kind of projects will the program support?
+What kind of projects will the Projects focus area support?

 The Creative Projects Fund supports projects led by Victorian professional artists, creative practitioners, groups/collectives and creative micro to small organisations.
 It can also include projects collaborating with creative and non-creative personnel (such as technicians, publicists etc).